Aging & Health A to Z

 - Pinching of the vertebral artery in your spine

-Ask your healthcare provider to evaluate you for fall risk and to recommend exercises and assistive devices to improve your stability and lower your risk for falling.
+Ask your healthcare provider to evaluate you for fall risk and to recommend dietary changes, exercises, and assistive devices to improve your stability and lower your risk for falling.

 Posted: March 2012